 - Record your results.

-Average Biceps Size By Age
+Average Biceps Size By Age (Male & Female)

 Average arm circumference tends to decrease with age.
 That’s because muscle mass usually peaks when you are in your mid-30s and decreases gradually after that.
 Most people lose around ten pounds of muscle per decade unless they follow a rigorous strength training regimen and eat healthily.